vsilaev/tascalate-async-await/README-NG.md

     ...
 }
 ```
-In the above example all async methods `calculateRawItemsPrice`, `calculateShippingCost`, `calculateTaxes` are executed serially, one by one, hence the performance is degraded comparing to the following parallelized solution:
+In the given example, the async methods `calculateRawItemsPrice`, `calculateShippingCost` and `calculateTaxes` are executed sequentially, one after the other.
+As a result, the performance suffers compared to the parallelized solution shown below:
 ```java
 public @async CompletionStage<Long> calculateTotalPrice(Order order) {
     CompletionStage<Long> rawItemsPrice = calculateRawItemsPrice(order);